 You can choose from three locations:

 The Glenn Curtiss Museum in Hammondsport, NY has one 30 foot paper single rowing shell, probably of Waters' manufacture.
 I believe it is still hanging on the wall of their restoration shop and you are free to stop by and see it with a museum admission.
-The rest of the museum is a collection of aviation and local history displays.
+The rest of the museum is an outstanding collection of aviation and local history displays.
 As you might gather, the museum has a significant emphasis on Glenn Curtiss - a local aviation pioneer and speed demon.

 Click here for photo of Hammondsport shell